theritiktiwari/dev-resources/README.md

 ## Want to Contribute ?

-Fork the repository, upload/change the files, and then submit a Pull Request (PR). <br/>
+First and foremost, thank you for taking the time to contribute!

+The steps listed below are a set of guidelines for donating to dev-resources:

+### Procedure:

+- Make a fork of the current repository.
+This is your local copy, where you may make modifications.
+- Update the local clone or directly on the forked repo, adding new resources of the relevant kind.
+- Generate a Pull Request containing your proposed modifications.

+You have completed all of the steps!

-After submitting a PR, your data will be reviewed; if it is legitimate, it will be merged.
+**NOTE :** Your data will be evaluated once you submit a PR; if it is valid, it will be merged.

+#### THANK YOU AGAIN TO EVERYONE WHO HAS CONTRIBUTED!